rebelsky/sams-assorted-musings-reflections/double-blind-grading-2019-11-22.md

 ---

+Postscript: As promised, here are the explanations I received.

+_The MOOC/LMS answer_.
+Blackboard describes them this way: "Blind parallel graders - Two graders grade the same submissions.
+They can't see each other's grades or discuss them."
+<https://help.blackboard.com/Learn/Instructor/Assignments/Grade_Assignments/Delegated_Grading_Examples>.
+That's something that's done in MOOCs in peer grading.

+_The sarcastic answer_.
+See [this article on double-blind marking](http://www.wissenburg.org/dbm.htm).

+> Grading is performed for each individual paper by taking a pencil in hand, closing both eyes (hence: double blind marking) and selecting a cell from the DBM Grading Table.
+The paper is then marked accordingly, and the procedure is repeated for the next paper until the last has been marked.

+_The potentially authoritative answer_.
+The faculty member under discussion writes the following in their [fisking on the Provost's letter](http://www.rasmusen.org/special/2019kerfuffle/provost1.htm).

+> The Provost means "blind grading".
+I slip into saying "double-blind" myself, but what it means is the professor doesn't know which student's exam he's grading, and the student doesn't know which professor is grading his exam.
+That's what's done in experiments.
+Here, it's "single-blind" or just "blind".
+Just terminology.

+I had not heard the term "fisking" before.
+I started to add a definition and then realized that I had written enough for [another musing](fisking-2019-11-25).
+You can do a Web search for "fisking" or you can read [the new musing](fisking-2019-11-25).

+---

 [1] I guess I would have preferred that she added "academic freedom" to "first amendment rights", but that's probably not essential.